kirandash/react/covid-tracker/README.md

 2. Dispatch the action Creator in CountriesList.js and pass it as a props to child component CountryDetail.js.
 Note: We are not connecting redux directly to CountryDetail.js because we want to keep it reusable.
 Always good practice to keep our redux connection at parent level and pass to child as props.
 3. In CountryDetail.js hide the Pin Country button once it is pinned.
 Later we will modify the code to show all Pinned countries at top and not pinned one's at bottom.

-## 4. Handling Side Effects
+## 4. Handling API/Asynchronous Calls with Thunks or Redux Thunks
 ### 4.1 Why Do We need Redux-Thunk?
 1. With Redux now our components size are really small as most of the state management code is moved out of component to store.js, actions.js and reducers.js file.
 2. Still in our current code: component has to contain code for asnyc/API calls.
-This is called **Side Effects**
-3. To separate it out we should use **Side effect libraries**
+3. We can handle API calls in React component.
+But since our goal is to create a scalable application, we will handover the responsibility of making API calls to Thunks which has better sets of standards for managing API calls.
-4. Thus: Redux ---> State Management, Components ---> View Logic, Side Effect Libraries ---> Side Effects
+4. Thus we have used Redux for State Management, Components for creating Views and now we will use Redux Thunks for handling API calls.
-5. Side Effect libraries: Redux Thunk, Redux Saga, Redux Logic etc.
+5. Alternate Libraries to Redux Thunk for managing API calls: Redux Saga, Redux Logic etc.
 6. Redux saga is more popular.
-7. Redux Thunk is simpler and easy to learn.
+7. But Redux Thunk is simpler and easy to learn.
+And It does a pretty good job.
+I use it in most of my projects.

 ### 4.2 Understanding Redux Thunk Flow
 1. UI Triggers Action ---> Redux Thunk is executed to make Async/API calls ---> State is Updated ---> Component See updated State.